andrelohmann/openstack-in-a-nutshell/README.md

 Documentation and ansible role collection to setup an openstack environment from scratch.

+## Usage

 Just clone the repo and run

 ```
 vagrant up
 ```

+During the installation, you will be asked several things:

+* Install vagrant-hostmanager plugin
+* Select the network interface, that is connected to the internet
+* Give Root password for the hostmanager plugin

 ## Useful links and